mateuszsokola/eth-faucet/README.md

 ### How to define privileged wallets?

-At the current moment, you will need to fork this repository and add them into [this file](consts/wallets.ts).
+At the current moment, you will need to fork this repository and add wallet addresses into [consts/wallets.ts](consts/wallets.ts) file.

 ```
 # Example